claranet/terraform-azurerm-run/modules/automation-account/README.md

 # Azure Automation Account

 This module creates an automation acccount.
-It can be linked to a Log Analytics Workspace (mandatory is you aim to use the Patch Management solution too) Please note that the associated RunAs Account is not created.
+It can be linked to a Log Analytics Workspace (mandatory is you aim to use the Patch Management solution too).
+Please note that the associated RunAs Account is not created.

 ## Requirements